zzhangjii/learning-library/workshops/python4atp/LabGuide100.md

   ![](images/100/052.png)

-- Then select the icon on the far right to retrieve details.
+- Then select the icon on the far right to retrieve details from `expdp_alpha.dmp`.

   ![](images/100/053.png)